ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 ![Run pipeline](./images/run-pipeline.png)

-In case you receive the following error, authorize it and run the pipeline again.
+In case you receive the following error, authorize it, and run the pipeline again.

 ![Run pipeline](./images/authorize-resources.png)